Public Order and Riot Squad: Equipment

-Each officer is equipped with more than $8500 in gear including flame retardant overalls, ballistic vests, ballistic goggles, arm and leg guards, capsicum spray, an Asp baton, long baton, utility knife, handcuffs and cable tie flex-cuffs and also rubber bullets which are stored in station and their cars.
+Each officer is equipped with more than $8500 in gear including flame retardant overalls, ballistic vests, ballistic goggles, arm and leg guards, capsicum spray, an ASP baton, long baton, utility knife, handcuffs cable tie flex-cuffs and rubber bullets.
+The equipment is stored in station and their patrol units.
 In June 2017, it was announced that officers in the unit would be armed with semi-automatic rifles.
 As of 2017 officers are equipped with the M4 carbine.

 Roles

 The Public Order and Riot Squad specialise in: